 Statistical Analyses

 We analyzed all data using R version 4.1.2 (R Development Core Team, 2019).
 A Welch two-sample t-test was used to test for differences in nocturnal activity between control and ALAN for individually caged and social birds.
-We used the program Chronoshop 1.1 (freely available; see supplementary) to calculate activity onset (the first time point at which activity is higher than the average) and activity offset (the final time point at which activity is higher than the average) for each day relative to lights on and off.
-An ANOVA with Tukey’s post hoc comparison was used to determine differences in activity on- and offset.
+We used the program Chronoshop 1.1 (freely available; see supplementary) to calculate activity onset (the first time point at which activity is higher than the average activity for that day) and activity offset (the final time point at which activity is higher than the average activity for that day) for each day relative to lights on and off.
+We used lmerTest (version 3.1.3) for a linear mixed-effects model to determine differences in activity on- and offset, accounting for random effects of cage.
 Cosinor (version 1.2.3 (Barnett and Dobson, 2010)) was used for rhythmic analysis of melatonin to test for treatment effects on amplitude (i.e. the difference between peak and the mean value of wave) and phase (i.e. time of peak expression in wave).
 A Student’s t-test with Welch’s corrections was used to test for the effects of ALAN on circadian gene expression at each timepoint.
 CircaCompare (version 0.1.1) was used for rhythmic analysis of gene expression.
 We used linear regression models to compare gene expression with activity onset.
 All models met assumptions and significance was taken at α=0.05.

 Ethics Statement